1) How can I debug my servlet?

 It depends on the web server you are using to test your servlet.
 For instance, with Tomcat, you would replace the WAR file and the server notices the change and loads the new servlet on the next request, without having to restart the server.

-[Short answer: for Tomcat, add reloadable="true" to the tag for that web application.
+[Short answer: for Tomcat, add reloadable="true" to the

 Note that there is a bug in Tomcat where replacing the WAR file doesn't work; you also have to delete the unpacked directory under TOMCAT/webapps/foo (for TOMCAT/webapps/foo.war).